 I always admire it when people don’t merely just dream or talk about doing things, but they actually go out and give them a red-hot go.
 It makes sense that I frequently admire small business owners, professionals and creatives, and one of my favourite local businesses is also run by one of the nicest women.
 Julie Ramsay, the founder of Bedtonic, is not only a wonderfully generous person who has the most infectious energy; she also founded, in a highly competitive market where most small businesses go bust in two years, a successful, sustainable small business selling the most beautiful linens for the home (and body).
-On top of that, she started Bedtonic in her early 50s, wrapping her head around the complicated worlds of tech, e-commerce and social media at an age when, to be quite frank, I know other 50-somethings who can barely send a text message!
+On top of that, she started Bedtonic in her early 50s, wrapping her head around the complicated worlds of tech, e-commerce and social media at an age when a lot of people are thinking of how they’ll slow down.

 I can personally attest that Julie’s Bedtonic linen is a pleasure to have on our bed… and on my body.
 (Her iconic Poet’s Tunics are one of my go-to’s, particularly perfect for holidays and days at the beach).